 A plaintiff whose behavior could have agitated the dog might collect a smaller damage award.
 New Jersey follows the comparative negligence doctrine, which holds a plaintiff responsible for actions that might have contributed to their injuries.
 An attorney could advise whether comparative negligence might be a factor in a specific situation.

 At trial, a jury determines how much blame each party holds for the incident.
 In a dog bite case, if the owner presents evidence that the plaintiff incited the attack, a jury might decide the plaintiff is partially responsible for their injuries.
-A plaintiff could collect reduced damages as long as the jury sets their portion of the blame at 50 percent or less.
+With the help of an aggressive canine attorney in New Brunswick, a plaintiff could collect reduced damages as long as the jury sets their portion of the blame at 50 percent or less.

 If someone’s dog has bitten you or a family member, you deserve compensation.
 The law allows you to recoup medical expenses, lost wages, pain and suffering—even therapy, if you need help dealing with the trauma.